 So the key to being successful with your morning routine for school days, is to include MARGIN TIME!!

-Margin time is planning for the unexpected by adding at least an extra 15 to 20 minutes.
+Margin time is planning for the unexpected by adding at least an extra 20 to 30 minutes or more.

 Like This Morning…

 One of our school mornings this week involved two kids fighting with each other.
 Plus, one kid having a meltdown over how much honey was in their porridge.
 Then the same kid refusing to eat breakfast until something was done about it.

 I didn’t have time planned for those things!
 However because I had allocated a margin time, we were still able to get to school before school day started.

 The more meltdowns or lack of cooperativeness you expect with your kids in the mornings, the more margin time you will need to add in.